exakat/exakat-docs/Reference/Rules/Structures/CouldUseMatch.rst

   The `switch() <https://www.php.net/manual/en/control-structures.switch.php>`_ syntax use may be replaced by a `match() <https://www.php.net/manual/en/control-structures.match.php>`_ call.

 The simplest case for such refactoring is when each of the switch's case (including default), assign one value to the same variable.
 See this below :
+`Match() <https://www.php.net/manual/en/control-structures.match.php>`_ was introduced in PHP 8.
+It is not valid with older PHP versions.

 .. code-block:: php